 - Child, adolescent and family mental health services

 - Specialist Maori mental health services (Oranga Hinengaro)

 We have a commitment to continuing medical education and professional development and our peer review group is enrolled with the maintenance of professional standards programme of the Royal Australia and New Zealand College of Psychiatrists.
 We are recognised by the College for registrar training.
 If you want to develop a service delivery model, have an area of special interest or seek an opportunity to get involved in research, do let us know.

-For further information please contact: Dr Angelina Yue, Medical Lead, Mental Health and Addiction Service, or Christine Wood, Medical Recruitment Consultant, 06 350 8204.
+For further information please contact: Dr Angelina Yue, Medical Lead, Mental Health and Addiction Service, or Christine Wood, Manager, Medical Administration Unit, 06 350 8204.